shrianshChari/SlippiStatsBot/readme.md

 - [ ] Create an about command that describes information about the bot
 - [ ] Add license
 - [ ] Potentially implement userinfo command (?)
-- [ ] Finish this readme file with contact information, command information, table of contents
+- [ ] Finish this readme file with contact information, command information, table of contents, libraries used

 ### Development
 - `git clone` this repository and navigate into it